School excursionSpecial Offer

 Read more about The earth's environment

-Students will learn about the critical role national parks play in preserving our unique native plants, animals and rich cultural heritage.
+Students will learn about the critical role National Parks play in conserving our unique native plants, animals and rich cultural heritage.

-They’ll explore the significance of the environment at Booti Booti National Park and the important interrelationships between humans and the environment.
+They’ll explore the significance of the environment at Booti Booti National Park and the important interrelationships between humans and nature.
 Starting from The Ruins campground, students will venture out to stunning Seven Mile Beach before taking a short walk south to Booti Hill.

 For program outline, safety and practical information about this excursion, see info for teachers